 Each player cuts the deck for the low card to choose the dealer who deals five cards to each player one at a time.
-In looking over your hand, you'll find the counting of "pip" value corresponds to the numerals with the exception of face cards which all count for ten, and the aces, which count for one.
+In looking over your hand, you will find the counting of "pip" value corresponds to the numerals except for face cards which all count for ten, and the aces, which count for one.
 It takes several deals to complete a game in which one player makes a total of 121 and the deal alternates among the four players.